patters-match/pceadvance/README.md

 # PCEAdvance V7.5

 This is a PC-Engine/TurboGrafx-16 emulator for the GBA, it can also emulate some of the CD-ROM games, and Super CD-ROM if you've got an EZ3 card.
-It's mostly slow, crap sound, "Chikudenya Toubee (J)" doesn't even start.
-All games are not perfect.

-But there are actually games that are enjoyable:
+It's mostly slow but there are actually games that are enjoyable:
 - 1943 Kai (J) - Takes some time before it starts, but runs ok.
 - Aero Blasters (U) - ok speed. (spr 6)
 - After Burner II (J) - Cool game =)